syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-Conversion-in-Azure-Functions-v1.md

 Step 12: Publish has been succeed.
 ![Publish succeeded](Azure_Images/Functions_v1/After_Publish_WordtoPDF.png)

 Step 13: Now, go to Azure portal and select the App Services.
 After running the service, click **Get function URL by copying it**.
-Then, paste it in the below client sample (which will request the Azure Function, to perform **Word to PDF conversion** using the template Word document).
+Then, paste it in the below client sample (which will request the Azure Functions, to perform **Word to PDF conversion** using the template Word document).
 You will get the output PDF document as follows.

-## Steps to post the request to Azure functions:
+## Steps to post the request to Azure Functions:

-Step 1: Create a console application to request the Azure functions API.
+Step 1: Create a console application to request the Azure Functions API.

-Step 2: Add the following code snippet into **Main** method to post the request to Azure functions with template Word document and get the resultant PDF document.
+Step 2: Add the following code snippet into **Main** method to post the request to Azure Functions with template Word document and get the resultant PDF document.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}

 //Reads the template Word document.
-FileStream fs = new FileStream(@"../../Data/DoctoPDF.docx", FileMode.Open, FileAccess.ReadWrite, FileShare.ReadWrite);
+FileStream fs = new FileStream(@"../../Data/Input.docx", FileMode.Open, FileAccess.ReadWrite, FileShare.ReadWrite);
 fs.Position = 0;
 //Saves the Word document in memory stream.
 MemoryStream inputStream = new MemoryStream();